Olaf Frozen Cake. Carved Cake Tutorial with real cake, ganache and fondant decorations

-- 18 gauge wire and brown flower tape
+- 18 gauge wire and brown floral tape

 - Floral pliers

-2. In order to shape it correctly and with the right proportion, you need to stick to your template.
+2. In order to shape it correctly and with the right proportions, you need to stick to your template.
 Cut it and mark the silhouette on the cakes.
 Then, you can cut without problems.
 Don’t forget that you will have to add the final thickness of ganache and fondant to the shape you’re carving.
-So, if you cut too much, there’s no problem.
-On the contrary, you Olaf will be disproportioned and with a few extra kilos!
+So don’t worry if you cut too much.
+On the contrary, your Olaf will be disproportioned and with a few extra pounds!

 4. In order to glue fondant on carved cakes, I always use Crisco.
 Apply some Crisco with your finger.

-5. Roll some black fondant and stick it to the mouth area.
+5. Stretch some black fondant and glue it to the mouth area.
 With the help of a dresden tool (Sugar Shapers by Innovative Sugarworks are great), press on the corners to adapt the fondant to the mouth shape.
 Cut with a cutter the excess of black fondant.

 6. The next step consists in spreading Crisco on the whole body and face.
-If don’t like Crisco very much, you can use edible glue.
+If don’t like Crisco, you can use edible glue.
 I don’t recommend piping gel, as it’s too strong and, in case you go wrong, you would be pulling the ganache out, as well as the fondant.

-7. Roll the white fondant with a big rolling pin.
+7. Stretch the white fondant with a big rolling pin.
 It must be 4mm thick.
-Cover Olaf’s whole body and face and make sure the fondant sticks securely.
+Cover Olaf’s entire body and face and make sure the fondant sticks securely.

 8. Next, work the fondant to eliminate possible wrinkles and to cover the cake entirely.
 Then, you can start cutting the extra fondant.
 I usually use scissors to remove the excess and to join two pieces of fondant at the same time.
 Press with your finger in order to adapt the fondant to the gaps in Olaf’s body.

-12. Make a fondant rectangle and glue it on the mouth to make the teeth.
-For the eyes, make two small balls and press them to flatten them.
+11. Make a fondant rectangle and glue it to the mouth to make the teeth.
+For the eyes, make two small balls and press them in order to flatten them.
 Glue them together on the upper part of the face.
 Make the eyebrows with two slim strings of fondant.

-13. To finish with the eyes, cut two small circles of black fondant and glue them in such a manner that they’re looking inwardly.
+12. To finish with the eyes, cut two small circles of black fondant and glue them in such a manner that they’re looking inwardly.
 In order to make the buttons, make 3 balls of black fondant of the same size.
-Then, glue them with a bit of edible glue and deform them slightly to make the irregular.
+Then, glue them with a bit of edible glue and deform them slightly to make them irregular.

-14. In order to give Olaf some nuances, mix some Petrol Blue colorant from Rainbow Dust with some cornstarch (Maizena).
-Shade all of the profound parts, like the joints between the balls of the body, the cheek wrinkles the part under the legs, etc.
+13. In order to give Olaf some nuances, mix some Petrol Blue colorant from Rainbow Dust with some cornstarch (Maizena).
+Shade all of the profound parts, like the joints between the balls of the body, the cheek wrinkles, the zone under the legs, etc.

-15 & 16.
-In order to make the hair and the arms I used white gauge 18 wires and brown flower tape.
+14. In order to make the hair and the arms I used white wires (gauge 18) and brown floral tape.
 Put some wires together, cover them with the tape and cut them irregularly to make the hair.
 Poke them on the top of the cake.

-18. In order to make the base, I opted to imitate the softness of fallen snow.
-Roll some pieces of fondant (don’t make them too thick) and glue them to the base making some waves.
+16. In order to make the base, I opted to imitate the softness of fallen snow.
+Stretch some pieces of fondant (don’t make them too thick) and glue them to the base making some waves.